The full title of this book is: Weightlifting Is A Waste of Time – So Is Cardio And There’s a Better Way.

 Based on the evidence reviewed by Iraki and colleagues28 a low carbohydrate diet is very likely suboptimal for building muscle and strength due to depletion of muscle glycogen.
 Somewhat ironically, on pages 206-208 of Weightlifting Is a Waste of Time recommend consuming a bolus of carbohydrates – 0.5–0.7 grams per pound (1.1–1.5 grams/kg) bodyweight after X3 Bar training sessions on the basis of research indicating that filling muscle glycogen stimulates muscle protein synthesis and reduces protein degradation.

-As I discussed in Meats & Sweets, carbohydrate restriction did not serve me well long term because it resulted in deficient intake of potassium and other minerals, leading to water balance and muscle and tendon issues.
-A large body of evidence indicates avoiding whole food carbohydrate sources is probably also not optimal for long term health, so I no longer promote carbohydrate restriction.
+When I tried severe carbohydrate restriction it did not serve me well long term because it resulted in deficient intake of potassium and other minerals, leading to water balance and muscle and tendon issues.
+A large body of evidence indicates avoiding whole food carbohydrate sources is probably also not optimal for long term health, so I no longer promote severe carbohydrate restriction.

-I like the X3 Bar.
+I like the X3 Bar as a substitute for a barbell for squats, deadlifts, and overhead presses.
 However, Weightlifting Is A Waste of Time contains too many claims that are not substantiated by evidence cited for me to recommend it.
 Moreover, the training (load/repetition) recommendations and the diet guidelines found in Weightlifting Is a Waste of Time are not well supported by current evidence.

 1. Petrella JK, Kim JS, Mayhew DL, Cross JM, Bamman MM.
 Potent myofiber hypertrophy during resistance training in humans is associated with satellite cell-mediated myonuclear addition: a cluster analysis.
 J Appl Physiol (1985).
 2008 Jun;104(6):1736-42. doi: 10.1152/japplphysiol.01215.2007.
 Epub 2008 Apr 24.
 PMID: 18436694. <https://journals.physiology.org/doi/full/10.1152/japplphysiol.01215.2007?rfr_dat=cr_pub++0pubmed&url_ver=Z39.88-2003&rfr_id=ori%3Arid%3Acrossref.org>